Sergyoubi/Sergyoubi/README.md

-- 👋 Hi, I’m @Sergy.
-I am a Node.js and Vue.js Developer
+- 👋 Hi, my name is @Sergy.
+I am a web developer specialized in Frontend
-- 👀 I’m passionate about programming and web development.

 <!---
 Sergyoubi/Sergyoubi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.